Marketers today believe that customer relationships are their biggest asset.

 Have you ever wondered why restaurants have yellow lighting?
 It’s because it enhances the feelings of hunger.

 Blue is a soothing color that calms our minds, and so on.
 This human relationship with colors is a creative marketing hack.

 This is why many experts recommend the use of complementary colors.
-The call-to-action should be 180 degrees apart from the text color on an HSB (hue-saturation-brightness) palette that is used to select colors in image editing or graphics application which makes it stand out.
+For example, the call-to-action should be 180 degrees apart from the text color on an HSB (hue-saturation-brightness) palette used to select colors in image editing or graphics application which makes it stand out.

-As a result, a user is more likely to click on it as compared to a monochromatic color scheme.
+As a result, a user is more likely to click on it than on a monochromatic color scheme.

 Taking it slowly: the foot-in-the-door technique